wangkuner/wangkuner.github.io/_posts/2019-12-22-Synchronize-the-time-on-linux-from-the-windows-ntp-server-in-the-local-network.md

 2. Locate and then click the following registry subkey: **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\NtpServer**.
 3. Modify the value to be **1** to enable the ntp server.
 4. Run command `net stop w32time` as administrator if the w32time service is running.
-5. Run command `set start w32time` as administrator to start w32time service.
+5. Run command `net start w32time` as administrator to start w32time service.

 ## Synchronize the time on linux